OmarVector/Unity-MobileShooterGame-Sample/README.md

 1. Mainplayer Class :
 	- Script that hold mainplayer properties such as health.
 2. PlayerController :
-	- Tracking player input touch and showing when jet status will shown .
+	- Tracking player input touch and when jet status will be shown .
 3. JetStatusCanvasController :
 	- A script control and manage the behavoir of status canvas once its enabled.